 During 1972, bond proceeds were used to purchase treatment capacity in the CSDOC Fountain Valley treatment facility for the Agency's Southern System.
-In 1981, the Santa Ana Watershed Project Authority (SAWPA) assigned the Agency a capacity right of 2.5 mgd in the Santa Ana Regional Interceptor (SARI) System.
+In 1981, the Santa Ana Watershed Project Authority (SAWPA) assigned the Agency a capacity right of 2.5 mgd in the Inland Empire Brine Line (IEBL) formerly called the Santa Ana Regional Interceptor (SARI) System.
 The Southern System is connected to facilities of the CSDOC.
-The salt-laden industrial strength wastewater is transported to CSDOC treatment plants via the SARI pipeline for treatment and discharge into the Pacific Ocean.
+The salt-laden industrial strength wastewater is transported to CSDOC treatment plants via the IEBL pipeline for treatment and discharge into the Pacific Ocean.
 Currently, the NRWS owns a 4.13 mgd capacity right in the SARI system, and 2.25 mgd of treatment capacity in CSDOC treatment plants.

-In addition to the pipeline and treatment capacity owned by the NRWS, the Regional Wastewater System also owns 1.98 mgd of SARI capacity, and 0.1 mgd of treatment capacity, used to divert wastewater flows in emergency situations and heavy rain related peak flows at our Regional water recycling plants.
+In addition to the pipeline and treatment capacity owned by the NRWS, the Regional Wastewater System also owns 1.98 mgd of IEBL capacity, and 0.1 mgd of treatment capacity, used to divert wastewater flows in emergency situations and heavy rain related peak flows at our Regional water recycling plants.

 The Agency and SDLAC entered into agreements dating back to 1966 under which SDLAC agreed to accept the Agency's industrial wastewater flows from the NRWS Northern System.
 This agreement was set to expire in May 2018.
 On December 18, 2013, the Agency's Board of Directors approved the new NRWS Wastewater Disposal Agreement between the Agency and SDLAC effective July 1, 2014.
-The new agreement has a term of thirty years, allowing for four additional five-year extensions and the option to lease discharge rights, which makes the new agreement, SDLAC owns and operates the sewerage system.
+The new agreement has a term of thirty years, allowing for four additional five-year extensions and the option to lease discharge rights, which makes the new agreement more attractive for both new and existing customers looking to expand.
+Under the agreement, SDLAC owns and operates the sewerage system.
 As of June 30, 2018, the Agency has been assigned with 15,286 capacity units per year.

-As of June 30, 2018, approximately fifty industries (forty in the North NRWS and ten in the South Inland Empire Brine Line (IEBL)) discharged the brine wastewater generated from their process.
+As of June 30, 2018, approximately fifty industries (forty in the North NRWS and ten in the South IEBL discharged the brine wastewater generated from their process.
 Some of the largest industries in the North NRWS are California Steel Industries, Crothall Health Services, Frito Lay Inc., GE Mobile Water, James Hardie Building Products, New-Indy Ontario, Niagara I, Niagara II, and Ventura Foods; and for the South IEBL they are California Institution for Men (CIM), California Institution for Women (CIW), and Mission Uniform and Linen Services.
 These industries are directly connected to the Agency's NRWS.
 The NRWS also serves approximately seven industrial customers that truck their wastewater to the Agency's dump discharge stations.